simoncblyth/opticks/notes/progress.rst

      n  ; ./month.sh -12
      e  ; ./month.sh -12

+   * select informative/representative commit messages for inclusion in these notes

 2. review presentations month by month, find them with presentation-index
 3. while doing the above reviews. compile a list of topics and check that the vast majority of commit messages and presentation pages